AckeeCZ/frontend-cookbook/pages/implementation/FirebaseAuth.md

 **`getUserFromFirebase`**

-When called, it will return [`firebase.User`](https://firebase.google.com/docs/reference/js/firebase.User) as soon and he is available.
+When called, it will return [`firebase.User`](https://firebase.google.com/docs/reference/js/firebase.User) as soon and it is available.

 ```js
 function authStateChanged() {